Robinlovelace/bikeR/stat19.md

-# The shifting social geographical distribution of road safety for cyclists: a case study of West Yorkshire
+# The shifting demographic and geographic distribution of bicycle crashes: a case study of West Yorkshire